Plymouth Raiders: Move to the British Basketball League (2004–2016)

-Ownership Changes, Demise and The Future (2017–2022)
+Ownership changes, demise and the future (2017–2022)

 On 17 July 2017 the ownership of Plymouth Raiders was taken over from Bob Widdecombe to Ross Mackenzie and Richard Mollard.
 The new owners moved quickly to appoint Louis Sayers as their first player for the 2017–18 season.
 Following on from this, the owners introduced a brand new logo to form part of a re-branding of the club.

-Harnessing its position as the 2nd oldest club in UK basketball history, the Plymouth Raiders maintained their home venue of 20 years at the Plymouth Pavilions, operating and competing successfully throughout this period from 2017-2020, establishing the club once again as a force within UK basketball with some of the BBL's most exciting players representing the club - Donte Nicholas, Rashad Hassan, Josh Wilcher, Joonas Jarvelianen and led by club captain Zak Wells.
+Harnessing its position as the 2nd oldest club in UK basketball history, the Plymouth Raiders maintained their home venue of 20 years at the Plymouth Pavilions, operating and competing successfully throughout this period from 2017 to 2020, establishing the club once again as a force within UK basketball with some of the BBL's most exciting players representing the club - Donte Nicholas, Rashad Hassan, Josh Wilcher, Joonas Jarvelianen and led by club captain Zak Wells.
 Raiders also fostered new talent by recruiting Denzel Ubiaro in 2017 who remained with the club for 4 years as he pursued his studies via Marjon.

-The community pathway projects accelerated during this period including the CVL/Youth Development League which were formed providing basketball learning opportunities to hundreds of school age young people across the City.
+The community pathway projects accelerated during this period including the CVL/Youth Development League which were formed providing basketball learning opportunities to hundreds of school age young people across the city.
 Foxy's Little Ballers brought basketball to juniors in an ever expanding programme catering for all groups and early years learners.
-Commercially the club had achieved the largest following from within the business community in its 35 year history.
+Commercially the club had achieved the largest following from within the business community in its 35-year history.

-During this period, plans were put in motion to identify solutions for the club's long term future that would be secured via the model of venue ownership as per Leicester and Newcastle's respective arenas.
+During this period, plans were put in motion to identify solutions for the club's long-term future that would be secured via the model of venue ownership as per Leicester and Newcastle's respective arenas.
 Club Director/Co Owner Richard Mollard had presented detailed plans to Plymouth City Council and led a consortium of partners to explore the potential for a new venue.
 These plans continue to provide the blue print for a future venue.